-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
-If the concerns/allegations are about the headteacher, speak to the chair of governors.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk

-The headteacher/chair of governors will then follow the procedures set out in appendix 3, if appropriate.

-Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the Principal/ Headteacher, report it directly to the local authority designated officer (LADO).
+The School Leader /chair of governors will then follow the procedures set out in appendix 3, if appropriate.
+Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the School Leader, report it directly to the local authority designated officer (LADO).